Does a career as an optician sound like something you can see yourself doing?

 Also, any additional time off won’t be paid.

-It’s essential that you understand what your benefits will be prior to becoming an optician.
+You must understand what your benefits will be before becoming an optician.

-Not every clinic is the same, so it’s critical that you ask questions during the interview process.
+Not every clinic is the same, so you must ask questions during the interview process.

 At the end of the day, working for an employer that provides great benefits is a huge plus.